 IntroductionCuadernos de Economíais the official Journal of the Spanish Economic Association (Asociación Cuadernos de Economía).Cuadernos de Economía is a four monthly publication and is dedicated to the publishing of contributions from academics and professionals of Economy.
 Cuadernos de Economía is open to the publication of scientific and reference articles associated with a wide spectrum of materials related to Economic Analysis, both from a theoretical and applied perspective.
 Numerous special articles, coordinated by authors of recognised prestige, are published on current economic topics.
 Cuadernos de Economía accepts contributions in Spanish, as well as in English and Portuguese.

-Starting from Jan 2021 the APC is USD 2000.
+Starting from Jan 2021 the APC is GBP 2000.
 The fee is to cover the review cost, web hosting, English proofreading, editing and formatting.

 LanguageThis journal is published in Spanish, Portuguese and English language.